Zinder Region: Administrative subdivisions

-So, Zinder now has 10 departments.
+So, Zinder now has 10 departments and the city of Zinder.

 Demographics

 As of 2012 the population of the Region was 3,539,764.
 The main ethnolinguistic groups are various Arab groups, Fulani, Hausa, Kanuri, Dazaga Toubou and Tuareg groups such as the Tayart Tamajeq.
 The Tagdal language, thought to be a mixed Songhay-Tuareg language, is also spoken.

+Economy

+The region was the poorest in Niger and had the highest incidence of extreme poverty (60% of the population) according to World Bank data from 2018.
+The region was also hit hard by the 2005–2006 Niger food crisis.